-The CVRD's electoral areas and the Town of Lake Cowichan all have no-to-limited quantitative data on the rental market.
+The CVRD's electoral areas and the Town of Lake Cowichan, unlike the City of Duncan, the Municipality of North Cowichan and the Town of Ladysmith, all have no-to-limited quantitative data on the rental market.
 Therefore, available data was insufficient to detect meaningful differences between rental housing cost trends in the CVRD's electoral areas and Lake Cowichan.